LikeStrangersDo/Gongda_Python_summary/README.md

 7. Connect Python, R, Julia and SQL

 ## Python tutorials
 To learn Python for research computing, I recommend [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) and [IPython Cookbook](https://ipython-books.github.io/).
-For GEOS-Chem users, I strongly recommend the [Python/xarray tutorial for GEOS-Chem users](https://github.com/geoschem/GEOSChem-python-tutorial) by Jiawei Zhuang, and the [GCPy package](https://github.com/geoschem/gcpy) provided by GEOS-Chem team.
+To get started with handling NetCDF files, I strongly recommend the [Python/xarray tutorial for GEOS-Chem users](https://github.com/geoschem/GEOSChem-python-tutorial) by Jiawei Zhuang.
+For GEOS-Chem users, there is also the [GCPy package](https://github.com/geoschem/gcpy) provided by GEOS-Chem team.

 ## Suggestions for beginners
 Python is widely used in our field, as it has a few [advantanges over other programming languages](https://github.com/geoschem/GEOSChem-python-tutorial#why-python).
 Python is particularly smart in handling NetCDF files which are freqently used in our research.
 You should be able to resolve all your research computing problems using Python.
 And there is a very large Python user community so that you can easily seek support.
 Just Google your problems/bugs/errors, you will probably find existing solutions online, particularly on [Stack Overflow](https://stackoverflow.com/).